5rijan/UML-diagram-generator/README.md

 2. Install the required dependencies.
 3. Run the `main.py` script.

-## About the Developer

-This application was developed by Srijan Chaudhary.
-For any queries or feedback, please reach out to me at [email](mailto:srijanchaudhary2003@gmail.com).

 ## Credits

 This project wouldn't have been possible without the following open-source projects: